Median Income

 Is Sanderson a Good Place to Live?

-Based on current data, Sanderson receives an overall livability score of 4.0 out of 5.0, earning a grade of A. Key strengths include low unemployment, affordable housing, abundant sunshine, a low poverty rate.
-Areas to be aware of include a high uninsured rate, below-average incomes.
-Sanderson stands out as an excellent place to live, with strong marks across most quality-of-life indicators.
+Based on current data, Sanderson receives an overall livability score of 3.2 out of 5.0, earning a grade of B. Key strengths include low unemployment, affordable housing, abundant sunshine, a low poverty rate.
+Areas to be aware of include elevated crime rates, a high uninsured rate, below-average incomes.
+Sanderson offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs